Best website builders for selling online in 2026.

 Shopify or BigCommerce

-Advanced shipping rules, wholesale pricing, B2B features, and third-party logistics integrations.
+Advanced shipping rules, wholesale pricing, B2B features, and third-party logistics.
+Past a few hundred SKUs the operational tooling matters more than the website itself.

 Transaction fees

-A 2% transaction fee on $100k annual sales costs $2,000 per year.
-Always check what fee applies when using third-party payment processors (Stripe, PayPal) versus the platform's native payment system.
+A 2% fee on $100k of annual sales is $2,000 per year.
+Always check what fee applies when you use a third-party processor like Stripe or PayPal versus the platform's native payments.

 Abandoned cart recovery

-Average cart abandonment is 70%.
-Automated recovery emails can recover 5 to 15% of those carts.
-This feature alone often pays for the upgrade from a base plan to an ecommerce plan.
+Average cart abandonment is around 70%.
+Automated recovery emails reclaim 5 to 15% of those carts.
+This single feature often pays for the upgrade from a base plan to an ecommerce plan.

 Inventory management

-If you sell physical products with variants (size, colour), check that the platform handles variant stock tracking clearly.
+If you sell physical products with variants (size, colour), check that variant stock tracking is clear.
 Shopify and Squarespace handle this well.
-Weebly's variant management is more basic.
+GoDaddy and Hostinger keep it basic.

 Shipping integrations

-Shopify's built-in discounted shipping rates with USPS, UPS, and DHL save small businesses an average of 30 to 40% on shipping costs compared to paying counter rates.
+Shopify's discounted shipping with USPS, UPS, and DHL saves small stores around 30 to 40% versus paying counter rates.
+The savings often exceed the monthly platform cost.